Alcatraz Island is a 15-minute ferry ride from San Francisco.

 - You can do a self guided audio tour of the Main Cell Block.
 The tour passes through the cell house, laundry, recreation yard, library and chow house, and ends at the gift shop.
 Set aside 3 hours to see everything.

 - The chilling audio tour is narrated by corrections officers and inmates.
+Learn the stories of prisoners and attempted prison breakouts on the fascinating audio tour.
 Alcatraz inmates survived in miserable conditions in cold, damp cells as the wind whistled outside.
-It’s difficult to imagine being confined in a 5 by 9 foot cell for most of the day.
-Step inside and experience it for yourself!
-Learn the stories of prisoners, and attempted prison breakouts.
+It’s difficult to imagine being confined in a 5 by 9 foot cell for most of the day, so step inside and experience it for yourself!

 - There were 14 escape attempts from Alcatraz Island.
-Many inmates drowned and guards were murdered during these escape attempts.
-There has never been confirmation that any inmate made it to dry land.
+Many inmates drowned and guards were murdered during these escape attempts, and there has never been confirmation that any inmate made it to dry land.
 The most violent battle took place in 1946, when six inmates took over the Main Cell Block and murdered two guards.
 The U.S. Marines had to intervene to bring the situation under control.

 - America's most dangerous gangsters and murderers were confined here.
 The worst offenders were placed in isolation in D Block, in the Treatment Unit.
 Some famous prisoners in D Block include Robert “Birdman” Stroud and Alphonse “Scarface” Capone.
 Many were kept in complete darkness and only permitted to leave their cells once a week.